Spread of the corona virus in MalawiCurrently: 0.9 new infections per day per 100,000 inhabitants

-The inhabitants of Malawi are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Malawi are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By December 4th, 2020, 6043 infected persons and 185 deaths have been reported in the country.
-The first confirmed infections were reported on April 3rd, 2020, which is the date of the official notification.
+By March 1st, 2021, 31945 infected persons and 1044 deaths have been reported in the country.
+The first confirmed infections were reported in April 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 12th with 192 new infected persons.

 Weight and size